Yurik72/ESPHap/README.md

 Example folders contains sketch for [RGB & Motion devices](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_RGB_Motion), which shows on Apple Home two icons: RGB Bulb and Motion Sensor.
 There is universal sketch applicable for ESP32 and ESP8266 and using WS2812 Led strip.
 Those sketch as well includes advanced features: Web File Manager, OTA, Simple web site and allows to demonstrate two direction for the Apple HomeKit.
 Means when RGB (Brightness , Color ,State ) is changed from the built-in web site, Apple HomeKit refreshes the RGB bulb state.
 For the motion sensor can be used anyone, skecth simples reads HIGH value for the predefined GPIO.
 For instance HC-SR501 can be used.
-As well for RGB can be used any strip, the question is how to proceed with Brightness and Color values received from the Apple.
+As well for RGB can be used any strip, the question is how to proceed with Brightness and Color values received from the Apple Home app.

 Those combination potentially has good demonstration for Apple Home Automation, based on the Motion state RGB can be switched ON/OFF...